East Asian Studies Department

 Chair, Professor Kimberly Besio

-Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Elizabeth LaCouture (East Asian Studies and History), Daniel LaFave (Economics), and Fang Wang (Chinese); Faculty Fellows Hui-Ching Lu (Chinese) and Yurino Matsumura (Japanese); Teaching Assistants Akari Shibata (Japanese) and Shao-Qian You (Chinese)
+Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Daniel LaFave (Economics), and Fang Wang (Chinese); Teaching Assistants Wen-hui Chen (Chinese), and Akari Shibata (Japanese)

 Requirements for the Major in East Asian Studies